-Please read with your child every night for at least 15 minutes.
+Please read with your child every night for at least 20 minutes.
 Ask your child questions and discuss the book you are reading.
-Consider using works from such great children’s authors as Donald Crews and Eric Carle.
+Consider using works from such great children’s authors as Vera B. Williams and Ezra Jack Keats.

 Review the following vocabulary words:

 Your child is learning to identify letters and letter sounds.
-We have currently introduced the letters Aa, Ff, Ii, Mm, Nn, Tt, and Uu.
+We have currently introduced the letters Aa, Ff, Ii, Mm, Nn, Rr, Ss, Ee, Tt, Uu, Pp, Kk, and Hh.
 Practice letter sounds daily.

 Standards: (RL.K.1) Ask and answer questions about key details in a text.